 We can know from God’s taking the names Jehovah and Jesus that the name He adopts in each age has representative significance.
 Each name represents God’s work in that age and the disposition He expresses in that age.
 In the Age of Grace, when the Lord came, if He was not called Jesus, but was called Jehovah, then God’s work would have stopped in the Age of Law, and corrupt mankind never could have gained God’s redemption.
 In the end, man would have been condemned and punished for violating the law.
 Now, in the last days, although we have been forgiven through our belief in the Lord Jesus, our sinful nature remains very deep-rooted, so we still often sin and resist God.
 Many who truly believe in the Lord want to escape the bondage of sin and be purified, and some even subdue their bodies and forsake the flesh throughout their life, but in the end they fail to cast off the bonds of sin and still live a life of sinning and confessing, unable to escape.
 As such, to save us from sin once and for all, God will come again in the last days and express the truth, carrying out the work of judgment to purify and save mankind.
 Just as the Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth” (John 16:12–13).
 “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 And 1 Peter 4:17 says, “For the time is come that judgment must begin at the house of God.”

 Since the Lord will express more truths and perform the work of judgment when He returns in the last days, will His name change?
 Will He still be called Jesus?
 Actually, the Book of Revelation long ago prophesied that the Lord will return with a new name, for example, “Him that overcomes will I make a pillar in the temple of My God, and he shall go no more out: and I will write on him the name of My God, and the name of the city of My God, which is new Jerusalem, which comes down out of heaven from My God: and I will write on him My new name” (Revelation 3:12).
 “I am Alpha and Omega, the Beginning and the Ending, said the Lord, which is, and which was, and which is to come, the Almighty” (Revelation 1:8).
 “And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunder, saying, Alleluia: for the Lord God Almighty reigns” (Revelation 19:6).
 Besides these verses, God’s new name is also mentioned in such scriptures as Revelation 15:3, 16:7 and 16:14, and 21:22.
 The reference to a “new name” means a new name that has never been used before.
 Which is to say, when God returns in the last days, He will not be called Jehovah or Jesus.
 Instead, He will take the name the Almighty to start a new age and end the work of the Age of Grace, so that people will honor the name the Almighty as great.
-By accepting God’s new name in the last days we will be welcoming the Lord.
+By accepting God’s new name in the last days we will be welcoming the Lord Jesus’ return.

 Throughout the entire world, today only The Church of Almighty God is testifying that the Lord Jesus has returned and that He is called Almighty God.
 Almighty God has concluded the Age of Grace and begun the Age of Kingdom, and He expresses His righteous disposition that is majestic and wrathful.
-He expresses the truth according to man’s needs and does the work of judgment beginning with God’s house to save man completely from Satan’s domain and free him from the shackles of sin, purifying him, until he is led into the.
+He expresses the truth according to man’s needs and does the work of judgment beginning with God’s house to save man completely from Satan’s domain and free him from the shackles of sin, purifying him, until he is led into the kingdom of God.